 The IDOI has elected not to allow for actuarial substitutions.
 Certain provisions may be adopted by the IDOI to allow carriers to make actuarially equivalent substitutions for their plans within each of the 10 EHB categories specified except for prescription drug benefits.
 The state may revisit this decision for future plan years.

 If actuarial substitutions are allowed in the future, the following data would need to be submitted to the IDOI as part of filing requirements to review substitution options:

 II) Actuarial Value

-Carriers must supply AV for plans both inside and outside the health insurance Exchange for consumer plan comparison purposes and to properly evaluate plans as part of the actuarial review.
+Carriers must supply AV for plans both inside and outside the health insurance Marketplace for consumer plan comparison purposes and to properly evaluate plans as part of the actuarial review.

 The ACA requires non-grandfathered individual and small group health insurance plans, except for catastrophic plans, to fall within one of four “metal tiers” as defined by the AV of the benefits offered by the plan, relative to the full cost of the EHBs: